 The DAC is a big topic, so if you’re familiar with it, you might skip to the bottom of this article.
 That’s where we talk about how the DAC fits into your hiring process and the legal exposure.
-ITI’s training course on the DAC — available today, and is included with your PRO-TREAD core library — fills a very specific need there.
+ITI’s training course on the DAC — available today, and is included with your PRO-TREAD online truck driver training core library — fills a very specific need there.
 And our Drug and Alcohol Awareness course and Driver Disqualifications courses cover the more general rules around regulated drugs and alcohol use.

 In the meantime, let’s start at the beginning.

 A multi year study of truck drivers and their working conditions found that the “overall use of mind-altering substance was high,” typically due to the long hours and desolate nature of the job.

 Half of the drivers interviewed in the 2013 study admitted to drinking, with 12.5 percent of driver drug tests revealing alcohol in the driver’s system.
 Thirty percent of drivers confessed to taking amphetamines to help them stay alert.
 In recent years, we are seeing marijuana being legalized state-by-state.

 The link between drug and alcohol use and unsafe driving is clear: It’s a lethal mix that can have disastrous results for the driver and the motoring public.